chef/chef-web-docs/.github/ISSUE_TEMPLATE/large-docs-project.md

 **How much documentation do you anticipate for this project:**

+**How many sprints do you anticipate for the documentation in this project:**

 ### Reviewers for content

-**Who will provide the technical review for the docs and other content:
+**Who will provide the technical review for the docs and other content:**

-Person 1:
+- Person 1:
-Person 2:
+- Person 2:

 ### Other